PATRIC3/p3_docs/docroot/system_documentation/capabilities_and_functionality.rst

 `Protein Family Sorter Service <https://patricbrc.org/app/ProteinFamily>`_
 ###########################################################################

-The Protein Family Sorter Service tool enables researchers to examine the distributionof protein families across a set of user-selected genomes.
+The Protein Family Sorter Service tool enables researchers to examine the distribution of protein families across a set of user-selected genomes.
 Results are displayed in a page showing all the families associated with the selected genomes, plus filter controls and an interactive heatmap.

 | User Guide: https://docs.patricbrc.org/user_guides/services/protein_family_service.html
 | Use Case / Tutorial: https://docs.patricbrc.org/tutorial/protein_family_sorter/protein_family_sorter.html